agarwalvinit5678/Diet_Hard/README.md

 4 .
 Whether it's due to diet requirements, limited time for cooking, or just a desire to keep things simple, recurring dishes allow you to put your favorite foods and meals on repeat.

+# Get Started

+How to start the website:-
+In the project directory, you can run:

+`npm i`
+This will install all required node modules.

+then you can run,

+`node app.js`
+This will start the website on local server port 3000.

+Using nodemon is recommended if you are a developer.

+Now open `http://localhost:3000` to view it in the browser.

+The page will reload if you make edits.
+This might not run from the repo as .env is ignored.
+You can generate your Google Client Id and Google Client Secret and put it in .env file and the project will run perfectly.

 # Tech Behind it